nfal09/docs/docs/python/wizardlib.md

 animate_down(element, distance, time=8, loop=False)
 ```

-Animates the `elemen`t down by the given `distance`.
+Animates the `element` down by the given `distance`.
 Can optionally change the amount of time the animation takes and whether the `element` animates down and up repeatedly.

 Parameters: